Church-il/group-11-phase4-project/pitch.md

 ## Summary

-RenewableConnect Kenya is a transformative web platform designed to revolutionize renewable energy engagement across Kenya by connecting communities, resources, and sustainable project opportunities.
+Welcome to the future of renewable energy in Kenya.
+RenewableConnect Kenya is a revolutionary web platform that connects communities,resources, and sustainable project opportunities, driving a brighter future for our nation.

 ## The Problem